 - Remodeling Request Form: Please use this form as your initial request for consideration of remodeling approval.
 It is helpful to sit down with your contractor and fill it out together to ensure completeness.

-- Plumbing Requirement Form: Assuming that your remodel will require plumbing work to be completed, this form will need to be submitted by you and a licensed plumber acknowledging plumbing requirements listing in the remodeling rules and releasing the Association from any liability.
+- Plumbing Requirement Form: Assuming that your remodel will require plumbing work to be completed, this form will need to be submitted by you and a licensed plumber acknowledging the plumbing requirements listed in the remodeling rules and releasing the Association from any liability.

 - Balcony Remodel Requirement Form: Assuming that your remodel will request permission to enclose your balcony, this form will need to be submitted by you and your contractor releasing the Association from any liability.
 More information on balcony enclosure can be found in Appendix B of the Remodeling Rules.
 You are free to use the balcony measurements form below for your rendering.